-In our industry, there are an unlimited amount of opportunities.
-Every week there is a new tool, a new ebook, a new technique, a new script or a new research method that can make us millions.
-All of these opportunities have something in common – they give you the impression that making money is easy.
-Just follow these 5 simple steps and you could earn $1000 a day.
+In my industry, there are an unlimited amount of opportunities.
+Every week there is a new tool, a new ebook, a new technique, a new script or a new research method that can “make us millions”.

 Lawyers call this technique “papering”.
 A typical web professional has so much information, potential opportunities and even blogs to read telling you about all this stuff that they have less time to actually do something.
 Lawyers will do this to each other during cases so that they have to spend more time (and money) on sorting out the latest letters, procedures etc.

 Don’t let anyone steal your focus or steal your time.